tomsterBG/short/README.md

 - What if you wanted the behavior of `get_resource_filename()` to also return the file extension?
   What if someone else doesn't want that?
   Solution: An optional parameter to let you decide.
+- What if you wanted a character that can walk, jump and run?
+  What if someone else doesn't want the jump, or has to disable it for a level?
+  Solution: A variable that lets you enable features at will.

+Make it adjustable.
+- The animation player is super powerful and it works best with exposed variables and simple method calls.
+  I should expose as many variables as possible.

 Good architecture provides options without having to rewrite the core.
 - It is extensible.
 You can use things and swap them out for other things.